tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Worked on setting up container for the Vue.js movie service #100DaysOfWeb @TalkPython @PyBites

-A lot of time went into figuring out how to run NGINX as non root inside the container.
+A lot of time went into figuring out how to run Nginx as non root inside the container.

 Only got to the frontend so far.
 Up next is setting up the backend server with the API.